 If the measures pass Parliament, a non-resident taxpayer would be prevented from applying the main residence exemption to the sale of a property, regardless of whether they were a resident of Australia for some or most of the ownership period.

 For expats, there is a proposed exception to the new rules for situations where the individual has been a non-resident for 6 years or less and a specific life event occurred during the period of foreign residency.
-The life events refer to terminal medical conditions suffered by the individual or certain family members, the death of certain family members or a marriage of de facto relationship breakdown.
+The life events refer to terminal medical conditions suffered order cialis over the counter by the individual or certain family members, the death of certain family members or a marriage of de facto relationship breakdown.
 That is, if you were working overseas for 5 years and your spouse died during this time, the exemption could still potentially apply to your Australian former main residence.

 For non-resident individuals, there will be a significant flow-on impact if the legislation passes Parliament as: